Probe Card Market Size and Share

 By Wafer Size: 300 mm Retains Primacy Amid 450 mm Uncertainty

 The 300 mm format captured 61.47% of 2025 shipments and will post a 9.56% CAGR through 2031.
 TSMC budgeted 85% of its USD 30 billion 2025 capex to 300 mm builds, extending the format’s relevance for the decade.
-200 mm lines persist in analog and power markets but grow just 4% CAGR, limited by capital re-allocation to advanced nodes.
+200 mm lines persist in analog and power markets but grow at just a 4% CAGR, limited by capital re-allocation to advanced nodes.

 Industry enthusiasm for 450 mm cooled as Intel shelved its pilot, redirecting funds to advanced packaging.
 Over 200 global 300 mm fabs equate to USD 10–20 billion sunk per site, encouraging operators to squeeze residual productivity rather than tackle USD 15 billion 450 mm tool sets.
 Probe suppliers now focus on throughput gains, parallel die testing and automated tip cleaning that adds 40% life, rather than a new wafer diameter.
 Chiplets alleviate die-size constraints, reducing economic impetus for larger wafers.